AsaRadcliffe/Basic-Device-Security/README.md

 </p>

-<p>Now that we've enabled global configuration mode we can change the name of our switch.
-We'll do this by typing 'hostname SW1' into the command line.
-In this scenario 'hostname' is the command telling the terminal to change the name of our device, and 'SW1' is the name we're changing it to.
-If you've executed these steps correctly you'll notice that the text in front of the command line that once said 'Switch (config)#' now says 'SW1(config)#'.</p>
+<p>In global configuration mode, we will change the switch's name by typing 'hostname SW1' into the command line.
+In this context, 'hostname' is the command used to change the device's name, and 'SW1' is the new name.
+If executed correctly, you will see that the prompt changes from 'Switch(config)#' to 'SW1(config)#'.</p>

 <p align = "center">
 <img src = "https://github.com/user-attachments/assets/535f0e9a-8b0c-4d03-ba0a-f62dc88a8842">
 </p>

-<p>While we're still in global configuration mode, we'll also want to strengthen the security of our device by assigning it an encrypted password.
-Assigning unencrypted passwords using the 'enable password' command is possible, but doing so is a poor security practice and should never be done in a scenario where security is critical.
+<p>While still in global configuration mode, we will also enhance the security of our device by assigning an encrypted password.
+Assigning unencrypted passwords using the 'enable password' command is poor security practice and should be avoided in scenarios where security is critical.

 In this exercise, we will be using Type 5 encryption by using the 'enable secret < password >' command.
 While Type 8 encryption is more secure and is becoming the new security standard, Type 5 may still be used in situations where compatibility with older devices is necessary, or when organizational policies have not yet been updated to require Type 8.
 However, it's important to consider that as security requirements evolve, transitioning to Type 8 encryption should be a priority to ensure the highest level of protection.
-To assign type 8 encryption you'd type 'enable algorithm-type sha256 secret < password >'. </p>
+To assign type 8 encryption you would type 'enable algorithm-type sha256 secret < password >'. </p>

 <p align = "center">